 The Vitruvian Swimmer

-If Leonardo would have studied and drawn the Vitruvian Swimmer for the open water swimming community, what would those proportions and explanations have been?
+If Leonardo would have made the Vitruvian Swimmer for open water swimming, what would those proportions and explanations have been?

 We took an imaginary guess of that outlandish concept.
 Taking Leonardo’s belief that the workings of the human body are an analogy for the workings of the universe, we can imagine the workings of a swimmer’s body can be an analogy for the workings of a healthy human.

 Taking Leonardo’s text as a basis for this imaginary work, the proportions and explanations for a Swimmer might be: